Skip to Content

 If you don’t have cream of tartar, you can substitute 2 teaspoons of baking powder in place of the baking soda and cream of tartar mix.
 You won’t have the same tangy undertone, but you will still have a soft tasty cookie.

 Make sure you are using 100% pumpkin puree in the dough.
-Don’t accidentally use a can of pumpkin pie filling, they are different and will yield different results.
+Don’t accidentally use a can of pumpkin pie filling.
+They are different and will yield different results.

 Can I make the dough ahead of time?

-Yes, you can make the dough up to three days in advance of when you plan to bake it.
-Just cover it and store it in the refrigerator.
-Cookie dough also freeze well.
-I like to scoop the dough into balls and freeze them (without the cinnamon sugar coating) on a cookie sheet for an hour or two.
 Then transfer them to a freezer bag to freeze for up to three months.
 Just pull out the frozen dough, roll it in the cinnamon sugar, and bake pumpkin snickerdoodles when you are ready.

 How do I store pumpkin snickerdoodles?